shouryamanekar/shouryamanekar/README.md

 - 👀 I’m interested in Web Development and App Development
-- 🌱 I know ReactJS, NodeJS, MongoDB, Dart, Flutter, and Java.
+- 🌱 I know Java, Python, Go, ReactJS, NodeJS, MongoDB, Dart and Flutter.
 - 💞️ I’m looking to collaborate on Open Source Projects

 # Connect with me 🤝